kworam/ProcScript/README.md

 3. While
 4. Do...While

-ProcScript implements loops with *Loop Procs*.
+ProcScript implements these constructs with *Loop Procs*.
 You define a loop Proc by specifying a loop property in its proc config.

 For loops
 --------------------

-If the proc config contains an `fnForLoop` property, you define a `For` loop Proc.
-Here is an example:
+Define a `For` loop proc with the `fnForLoop` property like so:

 	var ForLoopProc = PS.defineProc({